aaronstillwell/terraform-provider-dokku/README.md

 # Terraform Provider Dokku

 This is an experimental terraform provider for provisioning apps on [Dokku](https://dokku.com/) installations.
-Only a small subset of configuration options are currently supported.
+Only a small subset of configuration options are currently supported, and bugs may exist.

-This provider is not yet published, but the intent is to do so once a wider subset of configuration options are provided.

 ## Getting started